Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Most new patients are seen within 3 to 5 business days.
-In urgent situations, we do our best to accommodate sooner.
-Compare that to the 2-to-6-month wait that's common for psychiatrists in San Diego.
+Compare this to the 2-to-6-month wait that is common for psychiatrists in San Diego and California.
+In urgent situations, please mention it when you contact us so we can prioritize.

 How long is the first appointment?

-The initial evaluation lasts approximately 60 minutes.
+The initial evaluation lasts a full 60 minutes.
 This includes a detailed clinical interview, diagnostic assessment, treatment plan discussion, and prescription if clinically indicated.
-Follow-up visits are typically 20-30 minutes.
+All follow-up visits are also 60 minutes — not the rushed 15-to-20-minute medication checks typical in the U.S. system.

 Can I do my first visit via telepsychiatry?

-The first evaluation is always in-person at our Tijuana office.
+The first evaluation is always in person at our Tijuana office.
 This ensures the most thorough and accurate assessment.
-After the initial visit, follow-up appointments can be conducted via telepsychiatry for established patients when clinically appropriate and where legally permitted.
+After the initial visit, follow-up appointments can be conducted via telepsychiatry (Google Meet) for established patients when clinically appropriate and where legally permitted.

 What are your office hours?